-A casual contact is someone who has been face to face for less than 15 minutes, or been in the same closed space for less than 2 hours, as a person who has tested positive for the novel coronavirus when that person was infectious.
+A casual contact is someone who has been face to face for less than 15 minutes, or been in the same closed space for less than 2 hours, as a person who has tested positive for COVID-19 when that person was infectious.

 Monitor your health closely

-If you have been identified to have had casual contact with someone who is confirmed to have infection with the novel coronavirus while they were infectious, you should:
+If you have been identified to have had casual contact with someone who is confirmed to have infection with COVID-19 while they were infectious, you should:

 - Monitor your health until 14 days after you were last exposed to the infectious person.